RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 Querying Metadata
 ========

-There are multiple endpoints available for query sessions metadata information.
+There are multiple endpoints available to query sessions metadata information.
 In this section we are going to explain the different endpoints available and what information we can obtain from them.

 Sessions
 ========